-One thing to watch out for in training is inconsistency.
+One thing to watch out for with Great Pyrenees Golden Retriever Mix in training is inconsistency.
 If more than one person is working with the dog, be sure that everyone agrees on the training protocol.
 The dog is highly independent and won’t be bothered if there are inconsistencies or weaknesses shown in the trainers.
 Some owners rely on the expertise of a professional to guarantee a solid training regimen.

 Golden Pyrenees may develop a doggie odor if they are not kept properly groomed.
 Although brushing them out frequently may help, it is also a good idea to give them a bath whenever the odor begins to develop.